 - Coffee grounds

 Again, pica is somewhat common, so it’s not something to stress about—but you should not indulge in these cravings.
-They’re harmful to you and to your baby, so if you feel cravings for non-food items you should call your doctor right away.
-It could be a sign that you’re short on a vital nutrient, like iron.
+They’re harmful to both you and your baby, so if you crave non-food items, you should call your doctor right away.
+It could signify that you have an iron deficiency or are short on another vital nutrient.

 Calming Your Cravings